sankar-boro/axia-network-v2/vms/proposervm/README.md

 - `ParentID`, the ID of the parent's enriched block (Note: this is different from the inner block ID).
 - `Timestamp`, the local time at block production.
-- `PChainHeight` the height of the last accepted block on the P-chain at the time the block is produced.
+- `CoreChainHeight` the height of the last accepted block on the P-chain at the time the block is produced.
 - `Certificate` the TLS certificate of the block producer, to verify the block signature.
 - `Signature` the signature attesting this block was proposed by the correct block producer.